-The main objective of the Municipal Institute Capacity is to establish an integrated institutional capacity within the AbaQulusi Municipality to enable the effective implementation of disaster risk management policy and legislation.
-This institutional capacity establishes the requirements which will ensure the establishment of effective institutional arrangements for the integrated and coordinated implementation of disaster management policy and legislation; and which will give explicit priority to the application of principles of cooperative governance and place appropriate emphasis on the involvement of all stakeholders in disaster management.
+The main objective of the Municipal Institute Capacity is to establish an integrated institutional capacity within the Abaqulusi Municipality to enable the effective implementation of disaster risk management policy and legislation.
+This institutional capacity establishes the requirements which will ensure the establishment of effective institutional arrangements for the integrated and coordinated implementation of disaster management policy and legislation; and which will give explicit priority to the application of principles of cooperative governance and place appropriate emphasis on the involvement of all stakeholders in disaster management in strengthening the capabilities of municipal organs of state for the purposes of disaster management.
 The following sub-objectives need to be implemented: